aqueance/salary-calculator/README.md

 ## Highlights

-I would like to bring to attention a few details about the implementation.

 My goals with this demo were twofold:

  1. to find the least possible amount of code that implements the required logic and exposes it in the ways mentioned above.
- 1. to explore tools I haven't used before: [Vert.x] and [Mithril].
+ 1. to explore tools I haven't used before.

 As to the first goal, you be the judge:

-Using [Fluid Tools] allowed me to create components and move them around without having to worry about wiring (i.e., you will find no dependency registration or configuration anywhere in the sources), and to generate executable Java archives by the simple act of using a specific Maven archetype to generate the corresponding Maven project.
+Using [Fluid Tools] allowed me to create components and move them around without having to worry about wiring (i.e., _you will find no dependency registration or configuration anywhere in the sources_), and to generate executable Java archives by the simple act of using a specific Maven archetype to generate the corresponding Maven project.

-That ease of composition also allowed me to break down the code into fine grained modules to avoid duplication, which to me is a good thing, although as the author of [Fluid Tools] I may be biased, or even blind to the complexity that many small modules may lead to in practice.
+That ease of composition also allowed me to break down the code into _fine grained modules_ to avoid duplication, which to me is a good thing, although as the author of [Fluid Tools] I may be biased, or even blind to the complexity that many small modules may lead to in practice.

-In any case, the resulted is a self-contained command line tool that is about 380 KB, and a self-contained online tool that is about 6.5 MB, most of which is the embedded web container.

 As to the second goal, [Vert.x-Web] allowed me to make an event-looped web server in Java, while [Mithril] allowed me to make an HTML UI strictly in JavaScript, with HTML only providing a bare wire-frame thereto.
 Both of these I am very happy about.

+In any case, the result is a self-contained command line tool that is about *380 KB*, and a self-contained online tool that is about *6.5 MB* – most of which is the embedded web container.
+I could have used the simple HTTP server [built in the JRE](http://stackoverflow.com/a/3732328), which would certainly have cut down the size of the archive but would not have given me non-blocking I/O.

 ## Technical Debt

 In a real-life scenario, I would have implemented the online tool differently:

-What is now the entire tool should have been a proper REST API only over HTTPS, and there should have been a separate client project for the REST API.
+What is now the entire tool should have been split into two: a proper REST API (HATEOAS) over HTTPS, and a separate client project for the REST API.

-The client project should have been based on [npm](https://www.npmjs.com/) and used the proper tools for JavaScript client development.
+The client project should also have been based on [npm](https://www.npmjs.com/) and used the proper tools for JavaScript client development.